Weighted simple games and the topology of simplicial complexes: Simplicial complexes

-If we associate geometry to a given abstract simplicial complex -- turning $K$ into a topological space $||K||$ called the \emph{geometric realization} (or the \emph{polyhedron}) of $K$ -- we get a \emph{geometric simplicial complex}, a structure that can be visualized by points, line segments, triangles, tetrahedra, and their higher-dimensional generalizations.
+One can associate to a simplicial complex $K$ a topological space $|\!|K|\!|$ called the \emph{geometric realization} (or the \emph{polyhedron}) of $K$, obtained as a union of points, line segments, triangles, tetrahedra, and their higher-dimensional generalizations.
 Each point represents a vertex and a (generalized) tetrahedron spanned by some subsets of the vertices represents a simplex.
-When we say \textit{simplicial complex}, it is this geometric representation we will be referring to.
+We think of $|\!|K|\!|$ as embedded in some Euclidean space of sufficiently large dimension.
+When we say \textit{simplicial complex}, we will mean both the abstract complex and its geometric realization, and will denote both by $K$; this will not create confusion.

 \begin{example} An example of a simplicial complex on the vertex set $V=\{v_1, v_2, v_3, v_4, v_5, v_6, v_7\}$ is

 The geometric realization of $K$ is given in Figure \ref{F:SimpComplex1}.

 On the other hand, the collections